smartcontractkit/full-blockchain-solidity-course-js/chronological-updates.md

 # Chronological Updates

 This file will contain all updates to sections.

 # Lesson 5

 ## Windows, WSL, & Ganache

 - Per [this question](https://github.com/smartcontractkit/full-blockchain-solidity-course-js/discussions/34#discussioncomment-2846436), if you're using WSL, for the ganache UI you'll have to use a different endpoint.

-You have 4 options to fix this:
+You have 5 options to fix this:

 1. Use the WSL endpoint on the ganache UI (this sometimes doesn't work)
+2. Build the `ganache` GUI image on linux (You're likely using a Windows version of Ganache, which isn't compatible with Linux, the operating system you're running in WSL.)
-2. Use `ganache` from the command line
+3. Use `ganache` from the command line
-3. Use `ganache-cli` from the command line (not recommended)
+4. Use `ganache-cli` from the command line (not recommended)
-4. Just use `hardhat` from the command line (you'll have to use hardhat at some point anyways!)
+5. Just use `hardhat` from the command line (you'll have to use hardhat at some point anyways!)

 ### Using the WSL Endpoint

 On the Ganache UI, you can select a different hostname and connect to whatever IP you see.
 In the example below, you'd connect to `172.24.224.1`

 ![img](./img/ganache-windows.png)